Male Pelvic Floor: Advanced Massage and Bodywork for Tension, Dysfunction, and Pain

 Closely associated muscles, connective tissues, and other structures:

 Speaking of the core, some readers may wish to look at the information on my companion website coremassage4men.com.
 My Core Bodywork page on that site lists and describes several categories of men—Explorers, Sufferers, Optimizers, Survivors, Power Users, and Seekers—and how each of these groups can benefit from pelvic floor bodywork by itself or as part of my broader core work.
-It also includes numerous unsolicited testimonials from clients describing, in personal terms, the impact and significance of our work together.
-Back to top
+It also includes numerous testimonials from clients describing, in personal terms, the impact and significance of our work together.

 man pointing to his left